 Fidelโs death in January 2015, however, placed Rosemary โ an eloquent public speaker โ in the driverโs seat.

-Odingaโs first-born daughter was already mobilising in Nairobiโs Kibra constituency and ready to vie for the seat when she suddenly fell ill.
+Odingaโs first-born daughter was already mobilizing in Nairobiโs Kibra constituency.
+She was ready to vie for the seat when she suddenly fell ill.

 Although she has recovered from partial blindness, Rosemary has since gone politically mute.